-In this full-day workshop, you’ll learn image capture techniques exclusive to iPhone photography, plus image editing, creative post-processing, and printing.
-You’ll come away from the workshop with the knowledge you will need to shoot, edit, and create beautiful images entirely on your iPhone and iPad.
-This workshop will also include a demo on printing with paper provided by Hahnemühle Fine Art.
+In this 6-hour workshop, you’ll learn image capture techniques exclusive to iPhone photography, plus image editing, creative post-processing, and printing in depth.
+You’ll come away from the workshop with the knowledge you need to shoot, edit, and create beautiful images entirely on your iPhone and iPad.
+Workshop will also include a demo on printing with paper provided by Hahnemühle Fine Art Paper.
 This workshop is ideal for the casual or experienced photographer who is interested in learning more about iPhone photography and iOS photo editing apps.

 Prerequisites: A working knowledge of your iPhone 6S and/or iPad fifth generation or later.
-Five apps will need to be purchased from Apple’s app store, approximate total cost is $10.
+Five apps will need to be purchased from Apple’s app store.

 Bring: iPhone 6S or later, and/or iPad fifth generation or later, with most recent iOS downloaded to your iPhone or iPad.
-Please bring a brown bag lunch, we will provide water and light snacks.
+Please bring a brown bag lunch, water, and snacks.

 Location: Full Circle Fine Art Services

 33 East 21st Street

 Karen Klinedinst is a Baltimore-based artist using photography to explore themes of place, nature and the environment.
 Her work has been exhibited locally and nationally, including Creative Alliance, Full Circle Gallery, Y:Art Gallery, Massoni Gallery, Soho Photo Gallery, The Center for Fine Art Photography, Washington County Museum of Fine Arts, Griffin Museum of Photography, and the Biggs Museum of American Art.
 Her work is in the collection of the National Park Service.